-So instead, for series 1 you get a shorter documentary about launching the show – which still has man of the key people involved and is very interesting.
-Then for series 2 you get Red Dwarf A-Z, a compilation featuring clips from the show and a few behind-the-insights, which is nice but not substantial.
+So instead, for series 1 you get a shorter documentary about launching the show – which still has many of the key people involved and is very interesting.
+Then for series 2 you get Red Dwarf A-Z, a compilation featuring clips from the show and a few behind-the-scenes insights, which is nice but not substantial.

 However, proper documentaries for series 1 and 2, in the same style as the others, were made later on, and are included on the Bodysnatcher disc, as noted later.

 - Deleted Scenes – Every series has a collection of deleted scenes, and there are an increasing number with each series, so these sections get quite long.
 Every scene has a text explanation on screen as to why it was removed e.g. because the show was too long, or they tried something that didn’t work, and so on.
 So they’re very interesting to watch.

 - Smeg-Ups – Outtakes are included for every series, which are often quite amusing.

 - Model Shots & Special Effects – Silent video of all the model shots and special effects that were recorded for every series, often including footage that was never eventually used.

 - Storyboard Sequences – On the series 8 DVD you can see a side-by-side comparison of the storyboards with the actual footage for some special effects sequences.

 - Photo Galleries – Lots of photos from the production of every series, including production images, special effects, promotional shots, merchandise and personal photos by the cast and crew.